What if disease were a doorway?

 Healing doesn’t only relate to relieving physical illness but also to alleviating psychological and emotional suffering.
 Healing is also about re-igniting our zest and enthusiasm for life and work.

 Healing means moving towards greater aliveness, freedom, peace and power in every sphere of our lives.
 Healing ourselves will also heal our planet.

 What is the role of modern medicine?

 I believe the role of modern medicine is to keep us alive long enough to enable us to heal.

-Modern medicine can often cure the body but not necessarily heal the spirit.
+Modern medicine can – in some instances – cure the body, but it doesn’t necessarily heal the spirit.

 When we walk through a doorway, we don’t always know where it’s going to lead.
 Walking through a doorway requires trust – trust in life itself.
 Trust that life wants to sustain life.
 That life is a constant movement towards balance and wholeness.

 Disease isn’t a comfortable place.
 It can be a frightening place.
 But it can also be a comforting place.
 It can give us permission to finally listen to our needs.
 To stop and reflect.
 To decide what’s truly important.
 To live a more fulfilling and meaningful life.